message/iata/TW.md

 - This does not apply to passengers who in the past 14 days have been in or transited through Botswana, Egypt, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa or Zimbabwe.
 8. "SPECIAL ENTRY PERMIT FOR COVID-19 OUTBREAK" visas with "OC", "OS", "TC" or "TS" stated on remarks which expired between 19 May 2021 and 13 September 2021 are considered valid until 31 December 2021.
 9. "SPECIAL ENTRY PERMIT FOR COVID-19 OUTBREAK" visas issued to nationals of Indonesia with "FL" stated on remarks which expired between 4 December 2020 and 4 May 2021 are considered valid until 31 May 2022.
+10. "SPECIAL ENTRY PERMIT FOR COVID-19 OUTBREAK" visas issued to nationals of Thailand with "FL" stated on remarks which expired between 19 May 2021 and 19 August 2021 are considered valid until 31 May 2022.
-10. Passengers are subject to a COVID-19 PCR test upon arrival and quarantine for 14 days.
+11. Passengers are subject to a COVID-19 PCR test upon arrival and quarantine for 14 days.
-11. Airline crew could be subject to quarantine for 14 days.
+12. Airline crew could be subject to quarantine for 14 days.